This document provides an overview of table clustering capabilities in BigQuery.

 When you create a clustered table in BigQuery, the table data is automatically organized based on the contents of one or more columns in the table’s schema.
 The columns you specify are used to colocate related data.
 When you cluster a table using multiple columns, the order of columns you specify is important.
 The order of the specified columns determines the sort order of the data.

 Clustering can improve the performance of certain types of queries such as queries that use filter clauses and queries that aggregate data.
 When data is written to a clustered table by a query job or a load job, BigQuery sorts the data using the values in the clustering columns.
 These values are used to organize the data into multiple blocks in BigQuery storage.
 When you submit a query that contains a clause that filters data based on the clustering columns, BigQuery uses the sorted blocks to eliminate scans of unnecessary data.
+You might not see a significant difference in query performance between a clustered and unclustered table if the table or partition is under 1 GB.

 Similarly, when you submit a query that aggregates data based on the values in the clustering columns, performance is improved because the sorted blocks colocate rows with similar values.